scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 is non-identifiability, the situation where the likelihood and the data is specified in a way such that there is not enough information to identify the correct parameter values, no matter how big the sample size is.
-It is also a good time to check if small variations to the model (such as  replacing a Normal with a heavier tail distribution) fit our needs better.
+It is also a good time to check if small variations to the model (such as replacing a normal with a heavier-tail distribution) fit our needs better.
 For instance, calibrating a model to make inferences about the center of a distribution, such as the mean, is relatively easy.
 On the other hand, we might need to do more extensive calibration if we are interested in the tail behavior of the distribution, such as maximum values.
-If we do choose to use a different model :math:`M'`, we need to go back to step 2 and start again.
+If we do choose to use a different model :math:`M'`, we need to go back to step 2) and start again.

 Model evaluation is an essential part of a good workflow.
-It is a complex task that can be used both with synthetic and real data, providing possibly different insights each time.
+It is a complex task that can be used with both synthetic and real data, providing possibly different insights each time.
 We do not have space to go into more  details in this paper but we provide pointers in the further reading section.

 *5. Fit the model to the real data*

-This is the moment we have been waiting for, we are ready to fit it our model to the real data and get the final results.
+This is the moment we have been waiting for: We are ready to fit our model to the real data and get the final results.
 Usually, we focus our attention on a specific quantity of interest that is derived from the posterior samples (see further reading for pointers).
 If we are satisfied with the